myklst/terraform-provider-st-domain-management/docs/data-sources/domain_filter.md

 - `domain_labels` (String) Labels filter.
 Only domains that contain these labels will be returned as data source output.

+### Optional

+- `domain_annotations` (String) Annotations filter.
+Only domains that contain these annotations will be returned as data source output.

 ### Read-Only

 - `domains` (Attributes Set) Set of domain names that match the given filter. (see [below for nested schema](#nestedatt--domains))